sommergeo/roceeh2wiki/README.md

 - General map information:
 	- The `"license"` for all ROAD data is [CC BY-SA 4.0](https://www.roceeh.uni-tuebingen.de/roadweb/smarty_data_use_policy.php) and therefore complies with Wikipedia's terms of use.
 	- The `"description"` is shown in Wikimedia Commons as a subheading.
-Different languages can be used to translate to the target Wiki's title, e.g. English "Ulizzian" vs. German "Uluzzien".
+Different languages can be used to translate to the target Wiki's title, e.g. English "Uluzzian" vs. German "Uluzzien".
 	- The `"sources"` tag is a standard text.
-The date of export is always updated.
+The date of export is updated automatically.
 	- The tags `"zoom"`, `"latitude"` and `"longitude"` are optional and can be used to set the map's initial extent.
 The map engine however is smart enough to set a suitable extent automatically.
 - Geodata:
 	- The `"data"` tag is at the heart of Wikipedia's JSON scheme and contains a standard GeoJSON file.
 Most of its contents are standardized.
 The appearance of the popup is defined in the features' `"properties"`.